 Now to the important part – seeing how the Merkur 38C actually performs.

-Additionally, I took a shower prior to shaving to help to soften the stubble and make for a bit better shaving conditions.
+Additionally, I took a shower prior to shaving to help soften the stubble and make for better shaving conditions.
 While the Merkur 38C can work by just simply splashing some warm water on your face and beginning the shave, I found that showering ahead of time makes for better results.

 Once generating a nice lather with TOBS, this is what I was working with:

 A fairly nice and slick lather that was prepped for the shave.

 Now when it came to taking the first pass with the 38C, things looked (and went) pretty well:

 By letting the weight of the razor do the work for me, the 38C (loaded with Feather blades) felt pretty comfortable and sliced through my beard easily.